howtographql/howtographql/content/frontend/react-apollo/9-pagination.md

 You're now passing a function to `graphql` that takes in the props of the component (`ownProps`) before the query is executed.
 This allows you to retrieve the information about the current page from the router (`ownProps.match.params.page`) and use it to calculate the chunk of links that you retrieve with `first` and `skip`.

 Also note that you're including the ordering attribute `createdAt_DESC` for the `new` page to make sure the newest links are displayed first.
 The ordering for the `/top` route will be calculated manually based on the number of votes for each link.

+Regarding fetch policy: `'cache-and-network'` is specified for every view/page for which we don't manually update cache.
+Thus the default `'cache-first'` fetch policy is applied to the first page only.

 You also need to define the `LINKS_PER_PAGE` constant and then import it into the `LinkList` component.